Valencian Ceramics: All There Is To Know

 Former railway station in Manises.

-If you enjoy discovering new cultures, why not join my day time food tour?
-This delicious tour starts at the Central Market (more ceramic tiles!) and includes multiple tasting of the most emblematic Valencian foods.
+If you enjoy discovering new vibrant cultures, why not join my delicious & filling day time food tour?
+This informative tour starts at the Central Market (more ceramic tiles!) and includes multiple tasting of the most emblematic Valencian foods, paella valenciana being one of them.
 Book your tour online!

 - How To Order Coffee In Valencia - August 18, 2017

 - 5 Ways To Keep It Cool In Valencia In Summer - August 8, 2017

 - How To Get From Valencia Cruise Ship Terminal To City Center - August 2, 2017